ajardinelc/twitter-clone/README.md

 # Twitter-Clone
 ```
 Let's make simple Twitter.
-Users can post tweets and see everyone's them.
+Users can post tweets and everyone can see them.
-To make the project simple, we do not have a sign/login function.
+To make the project simple, we do not have a sign up/log in function.
-So there are not user accounts and follow function.
 ```
 Check out [LIVE Twitter clone DEMO](https://twitter-clone-christian.herokuapp.com/) here!!
 ![Capture](https://user-images.githubusercontent.com/101166793/164588701-2a907a74-4e91-47d2-a544-1113311cccc5.PNG)